I Didn’t Buy: Empowering online consumer activism against environmental collapse

 Image credit: John Robert McPherson / CC BY-SA (https://creativecommons.org/licenses/by-sa/4.0)

-This research seeks to empower online consumers in responding individually and collectively to the climate breakdown and other environmental emergencies.
+This research sought to empower online consumers in responding individually and collectively to the climate breakdown and other environmental emergencies.
 The response used to play out through ethical consumption: purchasing from environmental companies or boycotting companies with environmentally damaging products.
 The response currently takes place through online activism: petitions, articles and comments.
-This research will combine these two approaches.
+This research combined these two approaches.

 Who are the team and what do they bring?